learn-software-engineering/learn-software-engineering/content/software-engineering/02-sdlc/07-maintenance.en.md

 type: docs
 authors: ["jnonino"]
 series: ["Software Engineering"]
-nav_weight: 8
+nav_weight: 207
-title: "SDLC: The Maintenance phase"
+title: "The Maintenance phase"
 description: "Once a software application is deployed and begins its life in the hands of users, its journey is far from over.
 The maintenance stage, often overlooked by novices, plays a pivotal role in the Software Development Life Cycle (SDLC)."
 date: 2023-08-16
 draft: false
 tags: ["intro", "software-engineering", "sdlc", "maintenance"]
+nav_icon:
+  vendor: bootstrap
+  name: tools
+  color: 'skyblue'
 ---

 This phase ensures that software remains robust, relevant, and valuable throughout its lifecycle[^1].